Have you noticed how often you see an image and a paragraph next to it, with the text wrapped around the image?

 That is something easy to do.
 Just add

 float:left to the image and the text will wrap around that image.

 But what happens when you want the paragraph to look like a block next to the image?
 Without wrapping it under the image.
 Here comes the tricky part.

-However, with this article I will show you a quick solution for this issue.
+However, with this article, I will show you a quick solution to this issue.
 Actually, a very simple and fast trick, but very useful in these cases.

 Understanding the problem

 A tricky issue, when dealing with floated elements, is stopping text from wrapping underneath a floated element.
 This happens when the height of the floated element is lower than the text’s height.

 But, how every problem has a solution, in this article you will learn how to fix it.